-Got a hankering for an authentic Southeast Asian feed?
+Recently craving for that authentic Southeast Asian feed?
 Our city’s got you covered.
 Melbourne’s streets are crawling with the delicious flavours of Vietnam, the trick is knowing exactly where to lay your chopsticks.
-And we’ve scoured the city to find exactly which tables are worth pulling up a pew at.
+And we’ve meticulously searched the city to find exactly which tables are worth sitting at.
 (If you're after Melbourne's best banh mi or pho, we've got you covered there too).

-Here are the eight best Vietnamese restaurants in Melbourne.
+Here’s our pick for the best Vietnamese restaurants in Melbourne.

 In the heart of the city is another Vietnamese favourite.
 Paperboy Kitchen not only lives up to authentic Southeast Asian standards, but it goes above and beyond the traditional Melbourne standard for cultural dining.
 Inconspicuously tucked away on Little Lonsdale Street, this little food haven is decked out in industrial furniture, leafy plants and mouthwatering Bánh mì and rice-noodle bowls.
-We also can’t talk about this Vietnamese institution without making mention of its fried chicken and Sriracha mayo— THIS is something worth phoning home about.
+We also can’t talk about this Vietnamese institution without making mention of its fried chicken and Sriracha mayo.
+Amazing.

 Rice Paper Scissors